Frequently Asked Questions

-Convenient in-home training saves you time and hassle.
-Most unwanted behaviors can only be resolved in the environment where they occur.
-Also, dogs don't generalize well, which means that if you teach your dog to sit in one location, he may not understand what you mean when you ask him to sit in a different location.
+Convenient in-home training is highly effective and saves you time and hassle.
+A group class format is not a good fit for dogs who are easily distracted, fearful, reactive, hyperaroused, or struggle with impulse control.
+Most unwanted behaviors, such as door dashing or counter surfing, are best resolved in the environment where they actually occur.
+Additionally, dogs don't generalize well, which means that if you teach your dog to sit in one location, he may be confused when you ask him to sit in a different location.
 Owners are often disappointed when their dog sits, comes, and walks nicely on leash at a training facility, but struggles with the same behaviors when at home or in public.
 I work with dogs in their own homes to minimize distractions and ensure they are comfortable during the acquisition phase of learning.
-Once your dog can perform the desired behaviors at home, you'll hit the road to ensure they respond reliably to cues while in your backyard, neighborhood, and public locations.
+Once your dog can easily demonstrate desired behaviors at home, you can hit the road to ensure they respond reliably to cues while in your backyard, neighborhood, and public locations.

 What if I don't have time for training?

 Training your dog requires a commitment of time and energy.
 That's why I provide everything you need to know in a format that is easy to understand and implement.
 My Latchkey Canines packages are designed specifically for owners who want a well-trained dog but can't make time for coaching sessions in their busy schedules.
 In a format known as day training, I do the heavy lifting while you're at work, and pass your dog's skills on to you in a transfer session.
 This option is more expensive, but extremely effective due to lots of one-on-one time between trainer and dog.
 I also offer a Walk n’ Train service that incorporates the physical exercise of a leash walk with the mental stimulation of basic training.